S.E.T. for socio-economic growth

-- Who has communicated science and technology regularly in other innovative ways (eg drama, cartoons, exhibitions, public lectures) during the past 5 years or less
+Who has communicated science and technology regularly in other innovative ways (eg online interactive material, drama, cartoons, exhibitions, public lectures and other science engagement events) during the past five years

 Entries may include communicating on the life sciences, physical and social sciences, engineering and mathematics, as well as policy, health and environmental issues related to science and technology.

 Aims: The award is intended to encourage the promotion of science and technology through conventional and/or innovative means, in order to:

 Raise public awareness of SET issues and how the quality of people’s daily lives is affected by such issues

 Raise public awareness of career opportunities in SET

 Engage the public in SET in innovative ways

 Method and quality of delivery: The communicator must use innovative and diverse but appropriate approaches in his or her communication to public audiences.
 The award-winning communicator/researcher’s work should promote knowledge and an understanding of controversial or complex issues.
 The communicator’s approach must be accessible, innovative, objective, responsible and scientifically correct.